10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 1. Adjust the preacher bench seat so that your arms are level with the top of the bench.

-2. Grab a dumbbell in each hand with a pronated (palms down) grip and rest your arm against the bench with your arm extended fully down.
+2. Grab a dumbbell in each hand or single hand with a pronated (palms down) grip and rest your arm against the bench with your arm extended fully down.

-3. Slowly raise the dumbbells towards your head, ensuring that your arms remain on the bench at all times.
+3. Slowly raise the dumbbell towards your head, ensuring your arm remains on the bench.

 10. EZ Bar Reverse Curl

-EZ bar reverse grip curls can be a secret weapon in your quest to build bigger forearms and upper arm.
-This change in grip puts more emphasis on the forearms and less on the biceps, compared to traditional barbell curls.
+EZ bar reverse grip curls can be a secret weapon in your quest to build bigger forearms and upper arms.
+This change in grip puts more emphasis on the forearms and less on the biceps than traditional barbell curls.

-In a reverse curl position, the wrist is in a unique position that can help improve wrist stability and reduce strain on the wrist.
-At the same time, they are still pronated enough to really target the brachialis.
+In a reverse curl position, the wrist is in a unique position that can help improve wrist stability and reduce strain.
+At the same time, it is still pronated enough to target the brachialis.

 EZ Bar Reverse Curl